Bourbon Whipped Cream

 Whipped cream is kind of my thing.
 I’m German like that.
 When I was a teenager, we were out of granulated sugar so I used powdered sugar to sweeten whipped cream.
-I whipped too much and stuck the leftovers in the fridge.
+I stuck the leftovers in the fridge.
 Much to me and my mom’s shock, the whipped cream stayed for days without falling.
 Powdered sugar is the secret.
 It stabilizes the whipped cream!

 I now have an obscene amount of different whipped cream flavors here on The Rose Table, but most are hidden in recipes.
 I’m trying to get better about that so here I present you Bourbon Whipped Cream, with which I topped my Mint Julep Brownies at my Kentucky Derby Party.